Jonayet10/ai301_contribution/README.md

 ### Unit Tests

-- [ ] Test case 1: Rating can be created and retrieved for a book
+- [x] Test case 1: `ReviewInput::into_active_model` maps fields correctly (rating, content, privacy, author).
-- [ ] Test case 2: Review text is correctly associated with a rating
+- [x] Test case 2: Review text (`content`) is correctly associated, including the `None` (rating-only) case.
-- [ ] Test case 3: RBAC toggle correctly restricts rating/review access per user
+- [ ] Test case 3: RBAC toggle correctly restricts public-review creation per user.

 ### Integration Tests

-- [ ] Rating and review data flows correctly from backend to BookOverviewScene
+- [ ] A review can be created and retrieved for a book via the GraphQL API.
-- [ ] Public/private visibility settings are respected across users
+- [ ] Public/private visibility is respected: a user's private review is visible to them but hidden from other users; public reviews are visible to all.
+- [ ] `averageRating` returns the correct mean over public reviews and `null` when there are none.
+- [ ] Creating a public review without `CreatePublicReview` is rejected; creating a private review is always allowed; a server owner bypasses the check.

 ### Manual Testing

-[To be filled in]
+Reproduction of the feature's absence was performed manually before implementation (see *Reproduction Evidence*): the running app showed no rating/review UI on `BookOverviewScene`, and the GraphQL schema rejected `reviews` / `averageRating` queries on the `Media` type.
+Post-implementation manual verification (via the GraphiQL playground at `/api/graphql`) is planned to confirm the new mutation and resolvers behave as expected.

 ---